keithching/Spark/README.md

 The project aims to provide the api endpoints for a potential application that allows event providers to host their events and for consumers to consume the events.

-This was created during my time as a student at [Code Chrysalis](https://www.codechrysalis.io/).
+The MVP version was created during my time as a student at [Code Chrysalis](https://www.codechrysalis.io/).

+Currently, It is continuously developed and maintained.

 <br />